loydcose/loydcose/README.md

 # Loyd Cose - UI/UX & Frontend Developer

-A fullstack developer with a background in graphic design, I specialize in creating intuitive and visually appealing user interfaces using React and Tailwind.
+A frontend developer with a background in graphic design, I specialize in creating intuitive and visually appealing user interfaces using React and Tailwind.
 My main focus is on front-end development.
 My strong foundation in UI/UX design, paired with my technical skills, allow me to create dynamic and user-friendly web applications.

 ## Tech Stacks

-- Reactjs
+- ReactJS
-- Nextjs
+- NextJS
 - Express
-- Tailwind
+- Tailwind CSS
-- Mongodb
+- Material UI

-## Previous Work

-- [Stylewise](https://github.com/loydcose/stylewise) - A fullstack e-commerce web application for selling apparel built with SSR.

 ## Contact